Hachi animal stars

 The Well-Being and Safety of our Animal Stars

-The AHA reviewed the script in advance and set certain guidelines for the dogs’ comfort, especially the puppies because they tire easily, are vulnerable to the cold and need to be rotated regularly.
+The AHA reviewed the script in advance and set careful guidelines for the dogs’ comfort, especially the puppies - who can tire easily, are vulnerable to the cold and must be rotated on a regular basis.
 Much of the film was shot in Rhode Island during the winter, so freezing temperature was a concern.
-The puppies wore especially made little jackets made by the wardrobe department with warmers inside, the same color as the puppies coat.
-In the scenes where the Hachi puppy is in the satchel or wrapped in Richard’s arms, the audience may think the pup is freezing but they’re actually nice and comfortable.

 Meet the Animal Trainers and Hachi Dog Stars

-Boone Narr, the owner of Boone’s Animals For Hollywood, has trained animals all over the world for over 30 years.
-Having earned a sterling reputation with producers and animal groups, Narr has an uncanny ability to connect with dogs.
-Narr felt Hachi was better than any dog script he had read in years but knew its success would rely heavily on the audience’s emotional connection to the dog.
+Boone Narr, the owner of Boone’s Animals For Hollywood, has trained animals all over the world for over three decades.
+Having earned a sterling reputation with producers and animal groups alike, Narr has an uncanny ability to connect with the animals.
+Narr felt Hachi: A Dog's Tale was better than any dog script he had read in years but knew its success relied heavily on the audience’s emotional connection to the dog.

-When everyone told Narr that Akitas were difficult to train because they don’t listen and are very stubborn, he thought, “Okay, that’s a challenge.
+When everyone told Narr that Akitas were difficult to train because they have a mind of their own, he thought, “Okay, that’s a challenge.
 I’m going to do it!”
 Unlike many dog movies this story did not involve animal trickery.
-The challenge for his team was making the dogs act in a way that people would “feel” for them.
-After months of intense training, Narr and his team achieved a breakthrough, so the Akitas could deliver the emotions the film so desperately needed.
+The challenge for his team was making the dogs act in a way so people would “feel” for them.
+After months of intense training, Narr and his team achieved the desired breakthrough, so the Akitas could deliver the emotions the film so desperately needed.
 And then some.

 “I’ve read a hundred scripts in my career, and few have moved me to tears.
 Hachi: A Dog’s Tale was one of the best moviemaking experience of my career, and I will pass down memories of it to my grandchildren”Animal Trainer Mark Harden.
 A member of Mark’s family, Chico patiently waited for Mark’s return around 5 o’clock each day.